SysManSquad/sysmansquadblogdev/content/posts/2020-12-30-automating-changing-out-of-business-hours-responses.md

                   <li>
                     add API Permissions to <strong>ReadWrite </strong>all <strong>MailboxSettings</strong><ul>
                       <li>
-                        in my example, I am requesting ReadWrite to all, but you should be able to <a href="https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access" target="_blank" rel="noreferrer noopener">scope it to specific users</a> for a more secure implementation
+                        in my example, I am requesting ReadWrite to all, but you should be able to [scope it to specific users](https://docs.microsoft.com/en-us/graph/auth-limit-mailbox-access) for a more secure implementation
                       </li>
                     </ul>
                   </li>